Experience the perfect summer holiday in Esperance

 See the sights

 The 40km Great Ocean Drive from West Beach to 11 Mile Beach is a great way to take in some of the most spectacular swimming and surfing beaches in the country.
-Your choices to stop for a dip in the pristine waters are almost endless but local favourites include West Beach, Blue Haven and Twilight Beach.
+Your choices to stop for a dip in the pristine waters are almost endless, but local favourites include West Beach, Blue Haven and Twilight Beach.

 Lucky Bay in Cape Le Grand National Park is famous for its friendly, sunbaking kangaroos as well as having some of the whitest sands in Australia.
 Just a 45-minute drive from Esperance, you can pull up right onto the beach for a perfect day out in the sun.
-Make sure to grab a coffee from the Nyungar-owned Lucky Bean café!

 Taste the local drops

 Launched in December 2020, Esperance Distilling Co is the smallest distillery in Australia: a father-and-son team operating with just a 30 litre pot still.
 They produce unique, small-batch gins using native botanicals from the region, such as acacia, lemon myrtle as well as grass tree sap, strawberry gum, kelp and sea parsley.
-Have a taste at local restaurant Taylor St Quarters or newly renovated pub 33 Degrees.
+Have a taste at local restaurant Taylor St Quarters or newly renovated pub 33 Degrees

 Lucky Bay Brewing, on the outskirts of town, is a community-focused space that prides itself on sustainability and delicious beers.
 Brewed with locally grown grains, make sure you try the Sandy Hook Barley Pale Ale and the Lockdown Dark Lager.
 If you’re peckish, there’s also tasty wood-fired pizzas or nachos to fill you up.